bdetweiler/ce3k-bayesian-filter/README.md

-I did this project for This article appeared in 2600: The Hacker Quarterly, Volume 27, Number 2.
+This article appeared in 2600: The Hacker Quarterly, Volume 27, Number 2 (2010)

 Casual Encounters of the Third Kind:
 ====================================